-• Selection Score М1 Company Policy The Company Policy must be available to all personnel, in their native language.
+Selection Score M1 Company Policy The Company Policy must be available to all personnel, in their native language.
 Personnel must sign and date that they have been provided a copy of, and that they understand their responsibilities under, the Company Policy, which must include as a minimum: □ Emphasis of the company's commitment to providing an environment which promotes high standards of animal welfare; □ The company has implemented a "zero-tolerance" policy which states that kicking, throwing, yelling at, purposefully scaring, and other acts of abuse or neglect towards the animals will not be tolerated and, upon the discretion of the company, these actions are grounds for immediate dismissal; and □ The company has implemented an animal welfare "whistle blower" policy that protects employees who report animal welfare issues.
 American Humane recommends that the producer implement an incentive policy which rewards stockpersons/ crews for excellence in humane husbandry. ☐ Yes☐ No☐ N/A /25 M2 Employee Code of Conduct An Employee Code of Conduct must be available to all personnel, in their native language.
-Personnel must sign and date that they have been provided a copy of, and that they understand their responsibilities under, this Code of Conduct, which must include as a minimum: All personnel are expected to handle the sheep in a positive and compassionate manner at all times; Each worker has the responsibility for and is expected to contribute to upholding high standards of animal welfare at all times as they perform their own duties; In addition to the worker's assigned duties, each also must be cognizant that the basic requirements such as adequate feed, water, clean bedding areas, etc. must be provided to the sheep at all times, and a supervisor must be notified if any of these basic necessities are lacking; and All personnel have access to the Animal Welfare Incident Report or a similar company document or company protocol (such as an 800 number) for reporting incidences.
-Personnel must complete and submit this document or otherwise report whenever they observe incidences related to animal welfare that cause them concern. ☐ Yes ☐ No ☐ N/A /25 М3 Animal Welfare Officer Each farm must have at least one designated Animal Welfare Officer (AWO).
-The AWO is the individual who is responsible for ensuring the implementation of animal welfare policies and for monitoring operations to help ensure that high standards of animal welfare are being provided to the animals at all times. > Auditor note: The owner/ operator or license manager may designate him or herself as the AWO. > Auditor note: ☐ Yes☐ No☐ N/A /10
+Personnel must sign and date that they have been provided a copy of, and that they understand their responsibilities under, this Code of Conduct, which must include as a minimum: All personnel are expected to handle the goats in a positive and compassionate manner at all times; Each dairy worker has the responsibility for and is expected to contribute to upholding high standards of animal welfare at all times as they perform their own duties; In addition to the worker's assigned duties, each also must be cognizant that the basic requirements such as adequate feed, water, clean bedding areas, etc. must be provided to the goats at all times, and a supervisor must be notified if any of these basic necessities are lacking; and All personnel have access to the Animal Welfare Incident Report or a similar company document or company protocol (such as an 800 number) for reporting incidences.
+Personnel must complete and submit this document or otherwise report whenever they observe incidences related to animal welfare that cause them concern. ☐ Yes☐ No☐ N/A /25

+Each fa AWO is welfare Welfare Officer arm must have at least one designated Animal Welfare Officer (AWO).
+The sthe individual who is responsible for ensuring the implementation of animal policies and for monitoring operations to help ensure that high standards of welfare are being provided to the animals at all times. ☐ Yes М3 > Auditor note : The owner/ operator or license manager may designate him or herself as the AWO. □ No □ N/A /10 Auditor note: Name/position of AWO

-Office Records & Documentation
+Office Records & Documentation Records of Production